 Bottom Line

-Being intestate can create problems for your loved ones after you pass away.
+Dying intestate – without a will in place – can create problems for your loved ones.
 The state can and will step in to manage your assets according to inheritance laws.
 You can avoid this situation by taking steps to create a legally valid will.
 This means you can remain at ease knowing your family, children and spouse will be taken care. of

 Estate Planning Tips

-• Consider talking to a financial advisor about putting together an estate plan that takes care of your family.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- Consider talking to a financial advisor about putting together an estate plan that takes care of your family.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• Investment accounts and life insurance policies that have a named beneficiary wouldn’t be included in a will.
+- Investment accounts and life insurance policies that have named beneficiaries typically aren’t transferred via a will.
 Those assets would be passed on to the person you’ve named as a beneficiary.
 It’s important to review and update your beneficiary choices regularly.
 This is especially true if you experience a marriage, divorce, child birth or another life event.

 Photo credit: ©iStock.com/FatCamera, ©iStock.com/PeopleImages, ©iStock.com/simpson33